-Thank you for being here: if you've landed on this post about nutrition and the environment, you probably care about our planet and are trying to live sustainably.
-In this article, I would like to show you how you can protect the environment every day, simply and incidentally, with your diet.
+Thank you for being here: because if you landed on this post about food and the environment, you probably care about our planet and are trying to live sustainably.
+In this post, I want to show you how you can easily and incidentally protect the environment with your diet every day.
 So what do nutrition and the environment have to do with each other?
-How high are the emissions and the "water footprint" caused by food production?
-How much land is actually needed to grow meat?
+How high are the emissions and the "water footprint" generated in food production?
+How much arable land is actually needed for meat?
 Which foods are sustainable?

-With every bite we eat, we ingest a piece of the environment.
-The extent to which we protect or pollute our habitat depends entirely on our choice of food.
-Many vegan foods are environmentally friendly and sustainable, especially in comparison to meat and dairy products.
+With every bite we take, we eat a piece of the environment.
+The extent to which we protect or pollute our habitat depends entirely on our food choices.
+Many vegan foods are environmentally friendly and sustainable, especially compared to meat and dairy products.

-The difference in raw material consumption between plant-based and animal-based foods is enormous.
-The use of arable land, Water and fuels, as well as the CO2-emissions can be greatly reduced through a vegan diet.
+The difference in raw material consumption between plant and animal foods is enormous.
+The use of cultivated land, Water and fuels, as well as the CO2-emissions can be greatly reduced by a vegan diet.
 In the following, we look at the differences in food production in terms of resource consumption, acreage, water and emissions.
 Nutrition and the environment are therefore closely linked.

-In the separate Article "Making nutrition sustainable" you will find specific tips for reducing your diet-related ecological footprint.
+In the separate Article "Making nutrition sustainable you'll find concrete tips for reducing your food-related environmental footprint.

-70 % of the crops grown are not grown for humans as end consumers, but as feed for livestock.
-The land used for animal feed and pasture occupies around 30 % of our entire planet.₁ If this land were used to grow nutrient-rich, vegan foods such as kale, buckwheat, hemp and linseed, we could provide significantly more people with more nutrients.
+70 % of the crops grown are not grown for humans as end users, but as feed for livestock.
+Crop and pasture land occupies about 30 % of our entire planet.₁ If this land were used to grow nutrient-rich, vegan foods such as kale, buckwheat, hemp, and flaxseed, significantly more people could be provided with more nutrients.

-According to information from the US Department of Agriculture, it would be possible to feed 900 million people a vegetarian diet with the grain fed to farm animals.
-That's 2.7 times as many people as live in the USA.₂
+According to information from the U.S. Department of Agriculture, it would be possible to feed 900 million people a vegetarian diet with the grain fed to farm animals.
+That is 2.7 times as many people as live in the USA.₂

-Furthermore, on average, it takes around 16 kilos of grain to produce one kilo of beef.₃ Feeding 100 calories of crops to animals gives us between 17 and 30 calories of meat in return.₄ That's like eating 1 kilo of oatmeal and throwing away 2 kilos.
+Further, on average, it takes about 16 kilos of grain to produce one kilo of beef.₃ When feeding 100 calories of crops to animals, we get back between 17 and 30 calories of meat.₄ That's like eating 1 kilo of oatmeal and throwing away 2 kilos.
 That's crazy and anything but sustainable and environmentally friendly.
-These ratios are frightening when you consider that 795 million People do not have enough food available that is around 10 % of the global population.
-According to Welthungerhilfe, a child under the age of 5 dies from malnutrition or undernourishment approximately every 10 seconds.₅
+These ratios are frightening when you consider that 795 million People do not have enough food available that's about 10 % of the world's population.
+According to Welthungerhilfe, a child under the age of 5 dies of malnutrition or undernourishment approximately every 10 seconds.₅

 The Earth Overshoot Day is earlier and earlier from year to year.
 It shows when the resources that grow back within a year are used up.
-This year, Earth Overshoot Day was on August 2 in summer, whereas in 1990 it was on December 7, and in 2005 on October 20.₆ At the same time, global meat production almost doubled between 1990 and 2017.₇ Due to the inefficient production in animal husbandryimportant resources are consumed that we do not actually possess.
-This comparison shows how closely our diet and the environment are linked.
+This year, Earth Overshoot Day was in the summer on August 02, whereas in 1990 it was on December 7, and in 2005 it was on October 20.₆ At the same time, global meat production almost doubled between 1990 and 2017.₇ As a result of the inefficient production in animal husbandry, important resources are consumed that we do not actually possess.
+This comparison shows how closely our diet and environment are linked.

-With regard to resources, I would also like to mention fossil fuels.
-For millions of years, solar energy has been stored in the form of coal or oil and is therefore available to us today.
-Within less than 100 years, however, we have already used up large parts of the deposits, so according to scientists, our "solar energy savings account" will be depleted within the next few decades.
+With regard to resources, I would like to mention fossil fuels.
+For millions of years, solar energy has been stored in the form of coal or oil and is thus available to us today.
+Within less than 100 years, however, we have already used up large parts of the deposits, so that our "solar energy savings account" will be depleted within the next few decades, according to scientists.

 Environmental impact Emissions and greenhouse effect